Chow-Liu++: Optimal Prediction-Centric Learning of Tree Ising Models: Introduction

 \subsection{Acknowledgment}

 GB thanks Mina Karzand for many discussions on topics related to those of this paper.
-This work was done in part while the authors were participating in the program Probability, Geometry, and Computation in High Dimensions at the Simons Institute for the Theory of Computing.
+We also thank the anonymous reviewers for their helpful and constructive feedback.
+This work was done in part while the authors were participating in the program \textit{Probability, Geometry, and Computation in High Dimensions} at the Simons Institute for the Theory of Computing.